ibm-cloud-docs/dns/dns-faq.md

 * Use a third-party DNS service to manage your domain names.
 * Run your own name servers on your server to manage your domain names.

 For the first three options, you use name servers of the third party (for example, `ns1.softlayer.com` and `ns2.softlayer.com`).
 The last option uses your domain as the name server (for example, `ns1.yourdomain.com` and `ns2.yourdomain.com`), and it requires you to run DNS services on your server.
 You must also register your domain as a name server with your registrar.
-Name server registration is usually free, but it requires an additional step beyond the basic domain name registration process.
+Name server registration is usually free, but it requires an extra step beyond the basic domain name registration process.

 Our customers have free DNS services that are fully managed through the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/).
-It is highly recommended that you allow {{site.data.keyword.cloud_notm}} to manage your DNS and your name servers, due to our redundant systems, ease of management, and ability to troubleshoot DNS-related issues quickly.
+It is recommended that you allow {{site.data.keyword.cloud_notm}} to manage your DNS and your name servers, due to our redundant systems, ease of management, and ability to troubleshoot DNS-related issues quickly.

 ## How do I renew my domain name?
 {: #renew-domain}